Our Endangered Species Project

 One-third of our nation’s plant and animal species are at an increased risk of extinction.
 Several factors – including pollution and overharvesting – lead to species extinction, but by far the most prevalent cause is habitat loss.
 Many species have become so imperiled that national forests – and their large, intact ecosystems – offer the best chance for their continued survival and recovery.
 National forests are home to 3,000 sensitive species across the country, including one-third of all species listed as “endangered” or “threatened” under the Endangered Species Act of 1973.
 Unfortunately, the agencies that manage our public lands are failing to uphold their duties to protect and restore these rare plants and animals.
 We make sure that they do.

-Endangered species on the Los Padres
+Endangered Species of the Los Padres

 Ecosystems in the Los Padres range from semi-desert in interior areas to redwood forest on the coast.
 Over half of the Los Padres is wilderness or roadless, providing large, continguous habitats in which species seek refuge from urban development.
 These habitats provide crucial linkages to other public lands, including four wildlife refuges, the Carrizo Plain National Monument, the Angeles National Forest, the Fort Hunter-Liggett wildlands, and the Monterey Bay National Marine Sanctuary.